Articles of Incorporation and Rules

 (Election Campaigns)

-Article 11 Election campaigns must be conducted in accordance with the instructions of the Officers' Election Management Committee.
+Article 11 Election campaigns must be conducted in accordance with the instructions of the Executive Election Management Committee.

 2. When conducting an election campaign, if there is any doubt regarding the relationship with the instructions of the Officers Election Management Committee pursuant to the preceding paragraph, the ruling of the Officers Election Management Committee must be followed